uri247/wdk80/README.md

-The Windows WDK 8.0 Samples from Microsoft
+The Windows WDK 8.0 Samples from Microsoft.
+The are minor changes I've put to the samples